Stern Castle: Merchants' estate dominated Irvington's skyline

 Davis had already designed "Woodcliff" castle for Richards 20 years earlier on part of the site of today’s Fort Tryon Park at 176th Street in Manhattan.
 That residence became the home of corrupt Tammany Hall political string-puller William Magear “Boss” Tweed in 1869 and later counted department store magnate Alexander Turney Stewart and John D. Rockefeller among its owners before being torn down to make way for Fort Tryon Park in 1939.

 Both Davis-designed Richards castles overlooked the Hudson River.
-It appears that Richards just wanted out of the city and spied Irvington as a perfect spot for a summer home.
+It appears that Richards just wanted out of the city and saw the elevated Irvington property as the perfect spot for his summer home.

-The Cedar Lawn mansion stood off North Broadway, perched atop the hill directly behind today's Immaculate Conception Church and today's John Cardinal O'Connor School for special-needs students (formerly Immaculate Conception School), reached by Heritage Hill Road.
+The Ridge view/Cedar Lawn stood off North Broadway, the mansion perched atop a hill directly overlooking the Immaculate Conception Church and today's John Cardinal O'Connor School for special-needs students (formerly Immaculate Conception School), reached by Heritage Hill Road.
 The land where the church and school now stand were once part of the estate.

-The former Cedar Lawn mansion site has been the site of Irvington High School since 1965.
+The former mansion footprint has been the site of Irvington High School since 1965.

 The estate was called Ridgeview by Richards but was renamed Cedar Lawn by subsequent owner Isaac Stern in the early 1900s after a radical alteration expanded it from a stone villa into a Rhine castle complete with crenellated tower offering outstanding views of the Hudson River.